andresesfm/react-native-iap/README.md

 ## Announcement

+This is a fork of https://github.com/dooboolab/react-native-iap.
+The binary is published to https://www.npmjs.com/package/@iap.dev/react-native-iap

 React Native IAP hook is out.
 You can see [medium post](https://medium.com/dooboolab/announcing-react-native-iap-hooks-96c7ffd3f19a) on how to use it.

 The `react-native-iap` module hasn't been maintained well recently.
 We are thinking of participating again and make the module healthier.
 Please refer to [2021 Maintenance plan](https://github.com/dooboolab/react-native-iap/issues/1241) and share with us how you or your organization is using it.
 Happy new year 🎉